Athletics at the 2004 Summer Olympics – Women's 4 × 400 metres relay

 Through the third leg, Sanya Richards held a steady three metre lead over Olesya Zykina, while Nadia Davy slightly gained on Zykina from behind.
 Coming onto the final straight, Richards exploded, pulling away as Davy pulled to the outside to put her move on Zykina.
 They ran even for half the straightaway before Zykina was able to regain command.
 Monique Hennagan left with a clear lead for America, the Russians exchanged cleanly with Natalya Antyukh in hot pursuit.
 But as the Jamaicans exchanged, Sandie Richards ran into the back of Zykina.
 As Richards stopped and sidestepped, she lost several metres and the chance at silver.
 Hennigan opened up to about 12 meters halfway through the lap, slowing the second half to cross the finish line with just less than a ten-meter advantage in the gold-medal time of 3:19.01.

 In 2010, Crystal Cox, who only ran for the U.S. team in the prelims, admitted to using anabolic steroids from 2001 to 2004.
 As a result, she forfeited all of her results from that time period, and agreed to a four-year suspension, until January 2014.
-In 2013, both the IAAF and the IOC announced that the result would stand and the American squad (except Cox) would be allowed to retain their gold medals due to the fact that, according to the rules of the time, a team should not be disqualified because of a doping offense of an athlete who didn’t compete in the finals.
+In 2013, both the IAAF and the IOC announced that the result would stand and the American squad (except Cox) would be allowed to retain their gold medals because, according to the rules of the time, a team should not be disqualified because of a doping offense of an athlete who didn't compete in the finals.
 Russia's Tatyana Firova from the preliminary round in 2004, became one of two Russian athletes to cause disqualification in 2008.
 Russia has not been disqualified in 2004 but was disqualified in 2012 for numerous doping violations.
 And the entire Russian athletics team was banned from the 2016 games for its state-sponsored doping.